 (17) "Promissory note" means a written instrument that a county board enters into with a nonprofit corporation or local housing authority that evidences a promise to pay a monetary obligation, establishes a schedule for forgiveness of a monetary obligation through installments or otherwise, or a combination thereof, and which may be used to support a mortgage on real property.

-(18) "Single-family home" means a residential building consisting of one dwelling unit and which is arranged, intended, or designed for one family.
+(19) "Single-family home" means a residential building consisting of one dwelling unit designed and arranged for use by one family.
 The term shall include a manufactured home and a condominium under Chapter 5311. of the Revised Code.

 (C) Use of community assistance funds

-(1) The funds shall be used to acquire housing for individuals receiving supported living in accordance with sections 5126.40 to 5126.47 of the Revised Code or individuals receiving supported living under an HCBS waiver administered by the department.
+(1) The funds shall be used to acquire housing for individuals receiving supported living in accordance with sections 5126.40 to 5126.47 of the Revised Code or individuals receiving supported living funded by a home and community-based services waiver administered by the department.

-(2) The housing shall be used as residences for at least one hundred eighty months.
+(2) The housing shall be used as residences for individuals for at least one hundred eighty months.

-(3) The funds shall be used to acquire a single-family home, a duplex, a permanently sited manufactured home, or newly constructed housing.
+(3) The funds shall be used to acquire a single-family home, a duplex, a quadplex, a permanently sited manufactured home, a condominium, or newly constructed housing.

-(4) The funds shall not be used to:
+(5) The funds shall not be used to purchase:

-(a) Purchase furniture and household items other than those fixed items customarily included in a purchase agreement or a construction contract.
+(a) Furniture and household items other than those fixed items customarily included in a purchase agreement or a construction contract;

-(c) Purchase housing when the purchase price exceeds, by more than ten percent, the housing's appraised value.
+(c) Housing when the purchase price exceeds, by more than ten percent, the appraised value of the housing.

-(7) The funds shall be repaid if any provisions of this rule are violated.
-The repayment shall be calculated by multiplying the amount of funds provided under this rule by the ratio of one hundred eighty minus the number of months used for housing (as determined by the department) to the total term of one hundred eighty months:
+(6) The funds shall be repaid if any provision of this rule is violated.
+The repayment shall be calculated by multiplying the amount of funds provided under this rule by the ratio of one hundred eighty minus the number of months the housing is used for residences for individuals (as determined by the department) to the total term of one hundred eighty months, that is: